alexubilla8185/AfterLife/README.md

 ## Core Features

+### Authentication
+- **Multiple Sign-In Options:** Secure sign-up and sign-in with Google, Facebook, or traditional email and password.
+- **Seamless Onboarding:** Social logins automatically populate the user's profile with their name and profile picture.

 ### For Creators
 - **Build a Profile:** Craft a personal memorial with a name, lifespan, biography, and profile image.
 - **Add Social Links:** Link to personal blogs, photo galleries, or other websites to share more of your story.